roytuts/spring-jdbc/spring-mvc-jdbc-crud/readme.rst

-You can go through the tutorial https://www.roytuts.com/spring-boot-mvc-and-jdbc-crud-example/
+Please follow the tutorial https://roytuts.com/spring-boot-mvc-and-jdbc-crud-example/

+For spring boot 3 and thymeleaf check the folder spring-thymeleaf.